• Skip to primary navigation

 Instructions

 • Put the cilantro leaves, tomato, garlic and green chillies in a blender and blend until you get a smooth puree.
-Add a little water (3-5 tablespoons only) to make the blending easier.
+Add a little water (a few tablespoons) to make the blending easier.

 • Add the salt and pepper and squeeze in the lemon juice.
 Mix well.
 Serve with your favorite appetizer or snack.